bethmedina/family_tree/README.md

 Optional: Add an integration to the API of your choice (twitter, trello, hipchat, slack) to announce a new family member created.

 Preferred: Use HAML for the views and Postgres for the database.
 Post to a bitbucket, github, or send zip files including .git file with commit history along with a link to the demo application.

-##Notes

-I am having a problem in family_member.rb.
-When I call @person.grandparent from the app all is well, but if I call @person.grandparent from the console I get a NoMethodError if @person does not have a parent or grandparent.
-Got sick of fiddling w/ that last night and haven't looked at it yet today.

-I know I need more tests.

-I want to get this over to them ASAP.
-How much time do you think I ought to spend trying to get this to be better?
-Time is of the essence.
-They need to hire someone.